carson-edmonds/AAI-590_Group-3_Capstone/README.md

-# AAI-590 Group-3 Capstone Project
+# AAI-590 Group 3 Capstone Project

 ## Object Detection for Unmanned Aerial Vehicles (UAVs)
 The main challenge facing UAVs is maintaining a safe distance from